Setup Android Development Environment - Windows

 Google Integrated Development Environment for App Writing

-There are many IDEs available, for Android development Google recommends its own Android Studio.
-For several years, before switching to Studio, Google used the Eclipse IDE as the main Android app development tool.
-Now Google supports Android Studio which is based upon the Intellij IDEA product from JetBrains.
+There are many IDEs available, for Android development Google recommends its own Android Studio, which is based upon the Intellij IDEA product from JetBrains.
 A version of Studio is available for GNU/Linux PCs and Apple Macs.

-The Java programming language is used extensively to develop Apps.
-The Android Application Programming Interface (API) is primarily designed to be used with Java.
-The assumption in this article is that Java and the Android Studio IDE are used for App development.
+The Java programming language is used extensively to develop apps.
+The Android Application Programming Interface (API) was primarily designed to be used with Java, however, Google is now pushing the Kotlin languuge for app development (Kotlin is fully compatible with Java).

 Install Android Studio and Get a Working IDE for App Writing

 Setting up Android Studio can take some time with a slow Internet connection.
-It is also recommended that a recent Intel i5, i7 or Xeon based PC is used for best performance.
-There are upto seven steps that need to be completed for a fully working Android Studio environment for building Android Apps:
+It is also recommended that a recent Intel i5, i7, Ryzen or Xeon based PC is used for best performance.
+There are several steps that need to be completed for a fully working Android Studio environment for building Android apps:

 - Download and install Android Studio for Windows.

 - Run the Android SDK Manager to update the Android SDK and install extra packages.

 - Optionally install the Intel HAXM utility for better Andoid Virtual Device (AVD) performance (if the Studio installer failed to install HAXM).

 - Configure an AVD for testing your code.